troypaulsson/FinanceProjectOne/README.md

 # FinanceProjectOne
-A financial data cleaning and visualization project
+A financial data cleaning, analyzing, and visualization project